TomObungu/mathematics.md/Further Mathematics/Core Pure 1/Matrices/corrected questions/Q. A colony of small mammals is being studied.md

 \frac{1}{2} & 0 & 0
 \end{pmatrix}
 $$
-d) With the value of $a$ calculated it is now possible to find b based on the given information
+d) With the value of $a$ calculated it is now possible to find b based on the given information and solving the matrix equation using its inverse
 $$
 \begin{gather*}
 N_{n} + J_{n} +B_{n} = 1015 \\ \\